ArchakGoel/Geometry-Operations/docs/Usage Notes.md

    5. For running the main - no debug and build.

 2. For Tests the setup is:
-   1. "Debug test (from root)" Use this for hitting breakpoints.
+   1. "Debug test (from root)" Use this for debugging with hitting the breakpoints.
-      1. It is in Geometry Operations/.vscode launch.json and not in Tests/.vscode.
-Because from Tests, probably due to conflicting workspaces internally in lldb or VSCode, its not stopping at breakpoints.
+      1. It is in `Geometry Operations/.vscode/launch.json` and not in `Tests/.vscode/`.
+Because from Tests, probably due to conflicting workspaces internally in lldb or VSCode, its not working to stop at breakpoints.
-      2. args is commented out in json, just put the name of the individual test you want to run.
+      2. For running a specific test with breakpoints use the `Debug Specific Test` launch option in the same launch.json as 1.
-      3. Launch it from main.cpp ->F5 -> select the option
+      3. Launch it from main.cpp -> F5 -> select the launch option
    2. Build Tests and Clear Test Build are put in tasks.json under `Tests/.vscode`.
-Its a multi-root workspace setup as of now detailed by `geometry-operations.code-workspace`.
-Both Tests and main have separate roots.This remains to be solved, if this can be ignored and all tasks be put in the same root of main.
-That can get very cluttered with addition of more tests.

 ## Build Structure